Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 The technique has a number of advantages.

-Firstly, it is advisable to use it in elderly patients, patients with heart and lung diseases, and especially in cases where they plan to leave the probe for more than 5 days.
-A similar situation is most often observed in the elimination of adhesive intestinal obstruction, which usually affects the ileum.
-The probe introduced through the caecum, thanks to smooth bends, like a tire, straightens the loops of the intestine.
-Secondly, the caecum is a fairly large organ, and therefore, if necessary, a three-row purse-string suture can be applied to strengthen the probe without causing a sharp deformation of the intestine.
-A correctly applied cecostoma (double-row or sin-row submerged purse-string suture) usually closes on its own in the next 5-14 days.
+Firstly, it is advisable to use it in elderly patients, patients with heart and lung diseases, and especially in cases where they plan to leave the tube for more than 5 days.
+A similar situation is most often observed when eliminating adhesive intestinal obstruction, which usually affects the ileum.
+The probe inserted through the cecum, thanks to its smooth bends, like a tire, straightens the loops of the intestine.
+Secondly, the cecum is a fairly large organ, and therefore, if necessary, a three-row purse-string suture can be applied to strengthen the probe without causing severe deformation of the intestine.
+A correctly applied cecostoma (with a double-row or single-row submersible purse-string suture) usually closes on its own in the next 5-14 days.

-The disadvantages of bowel decompression through the caecum, as with ileostomy, are associated with retrograde passage of the probe.
+The disadvantages of intestinal decompression through the cecum, as with ileostomy, are associated with retrograde placement of the probe.
 It is often very difficult to pass the probe through the ileocecal valve into the ileum.
-In such cases, it is necessary to resort to an additional enterotomy 7-10 cm above the valve and passing a thin metal rod (for example, a bellied probe) through this hole and the valve into the caecum.
-After tying the elastic end of the probe to the metal rod, the latter is removed into the ileum along with the probe, removed, the hole in the intestine is sutured, and further intubation is performed in the usual way (Sanderson technique).
+In such cases, it is necessary to resort to an additional enterotomy 7-10 cm above the valve and passing a thin metal rod (for example, a button probe) through this hole and the valve into the cecum.
+After tying the elastic end of the probe to a metal rod, the latter is removed into the ileum along with the probe, removed, the hole in the intestine is sutured, and further intubation is performed in the usual way (Sanderson maneuver).

 We must not forget about the danger of tissue infection at the time of intubation.
-To exclude the possibility of intestinal contents entering the abdominal cavity, it is advisable to first hem the caecum to the peritoneum, and then, having previously fenced off the wound with napkins, pass the probe.
+To exclude the possibility of intestinal contents entering the abdominal cavity, it is advisable to first suture the cecum to the peritoneum, and then, having previously fenced off the wound with napkins, insert a probe.

-This manipulation, as a rule, supplements the already undertaken bowel decompression by the methods mentioned.
-It is absolutely indicated for resection of the sigmoid colon with the imposition of a primary anastomosis, and the probe must be passed behind the anastomosis to the splenic angle of the colon.
+This manipulation, as a rule, complements the already undertaken intestinal decompression by the methods mentioned.
+It is absolutely indicated for resection of the sigmoid colon with the imposition of a primary anastomosis, and the probe should be passed beyond the anastomosis to the splenic angle of the colon.
 As an independent method, transrectal decompression is usually used in pediatric practice.
 For adults, this technique is traumatic.
 Often there is a need to mobilize the splenic angle of the colon.

-A prerequisite for the end of any method of intubation is the fixation of the probe (near the nasal passage, to the abdominal wall, to the perineum), as well as the patient's hands, since often, being in an inadequate state, the patient may accidentally remove the probe.
+A prerequisite for completing any method of intubation is fixing the probe (at the nasal passage, to the abdominal wall, to the perineum), as well as the patient’s hands, since often, being in an inadequate condition, the patient can accidentally remove the probe.

-Intestinal decompression with a long intestinal probe is a therapeutic and prophylactic measure: with peritonitis it is one of the main therapeutic factors, and after the elimination of mechanical intestinal obstruction, it prevents the development of functional obstruction.
-The presence of a probe in the intestinal lumen, in addition, reduces the likelihood of bowel kinks and the development of adhesive obstruction.
+Decompression of the intestine with a long intestinal tube is a therapeutic and preventive measure: in case of peritonitis, it serves as one of the main therapeutic factors, and after the elimination of mechanical intestinal obstruction, it prevents the development of functional obstruction.
+The presence of a probe in the intestinal lumen, in addition, reduces the likelihood of intestinal kinks and the development of adhesive obstruction.

-Subject to the basic rules of bowel decompression and intubation techniques, the postoperative period proceeds smoothly, without the usual symptoms of intestinal paresis: bloating, shortness of breath, belching, or even vomiting.
-Sometimes there may be slight flatulence due to gas in the colon during isolated intubation of the small intestine.
+If the basic rules for intestinal decompression and intubation techniques are followed, the postoperative period proceeds smoothly, without the usual symptoms of intestinal paresis: bloating, difficulty breathing, belching or even vomiting.
+Sometimes minor flatulence may be observed due to the gas present in the colon during isolated intubation of the small intestine.

-In addition to regular (every 2-3 hours) removal of intestinal contents, it is advisable to wash the intestinal lumen with small (300-500 ml) portions of warm isotonic sodium chloride solution (only 1-1.5 liters per session).
-With the help of washing, it is possible to quickly reduce intoxication; the appearance of peristalsis is noted in some cases by the end of the 1st day after the operation.
+In addition to regular (every 2-3 hours) removal of intestinal contents, it is advisable to rinse the intestinal lumen with small (300-500 ml) portions of warm isotonic sodium chloride solution (only 1-1.5 liters for each session).
+With the help of rinsing, it is possible to quickly reduce intoxication; the appearance of peristalsis is noted in some cases already by the end of the 1st day after surgery.

-An important point in the management of such patients is a strict accounting of the daily amount of fluid released through the probe (excluding flushing).
-Fluid losses are replenished by administering an adequate amount parenterally.
-It is not excluded the possibility of prescribing through a directed probe, other drugs, and 2-3 days after - nutrient mixtures.
+An important point in the management of such patients is strict recording of the daily amount of fluid released through the tube (excluding flushing).
+Fluid losses are replaced by administering an adequate amount parenterally.
+It is possible to prescribe other drugs through a targeted probe, and 2-3 days after - nutritional mixtures.

-Frequent auscultation of the abdomen is required to determine the time of occurrence of peristalsis.
-Objective indicators of its recovery are also the nature and dynamics of the discharge of intestinal contents.
-The uniform release of fluid through the probe during inspiration indicates its passive outflow and the absence of peristaltic waves.
+Frequent auscultation of the abdomen is required to determine the time of onset of peristalsis.
+Objective indicators of its recovery are also the nature and dynamics of intestinal secretions.
+The uniform release of fluid through the probe during inspiration indicates its passive flow and the absence of peristaltic waves.
 And, conversely, periodic, jerky release of intestinal contents indicates the appearance of active intestinal motility.
-Usually, on the 3rd - 4th and, less often, on the 5th day, the motor function of the intestine is completely restored, as evidenced by auscultation data, independent discharge of gases, the nature of the release of fluid through the probe.
-All this serves as an indication for the removal of the probe.
-In some doubtful cases, to assess the state of motility, dynamic x-ray control can be performed with a preliminary introduction through the probe of 40-60 ml of a 50-70% solution of cardiotrast (verografin).
+Usually on the 3rd - 4th and, less often, on the 5th day, intestinal motor function is completely restored, as evidenced by auscultation data, spontaneous passage of gases, and the nature of fluid release through the tube.
+All this serves as an indication for removing the probe.
+In a number of doubtful cases, to assess the state of motility, dynamic X-ray monitoring can be performed with preliminary administration of 40-60 ml of a 50-70% solution of cardiotrust (Verografin) through a probe.
 Radiographs or survey fluoroscopy after 5-10 minutes give a clear idea of the nature of peristalsis.

-The probe is removed by pulling on its end for 15-30 s.
-In this case, patients usually experience nausea and even retching.
-With retrograde bowel intubation, the probe is removed more slowly, as it can clot in the terminal ileum.
+The probe is removed by pulling its end for 15-30 s.
+In this case, patients usually experience nausea and even the urge to vomit.
+During retrograde intestinal intubation, the probe is removed more slowly because it may become coiled in the terminal ileum.

-Bowel decompression has proven to be a highly effective method for the prevention and treatment of functional bowel obstruction.
-It is indispensable in the surgical treatment of general peritonitis, severe forms of functional intestinal obstruction, concomitant mechanical obstruction, especially strangulation with gangrene of the intestine.
-Decompression is indicated and justified in order to relieve sutures in technically or clinically difficult situations, especially when postoperative peritonitis is possible.
+Intestinal decompression was high effective method prevention and treatment of functional intestinal obstruction.
+She is indispensable for surgical treatment general peritonitis, severe forms of functional intestinal obstruction, concomitant mechanical obstruction, especially strangulation with gangrene of the intestine.
+Decompression is indicated and justified in order to unload the sutures in technically or clinically difficult situations, especially when the development of postoperative peritonitis is possible.

-Total intubation of the small intestine is indicated to prevent intestinal paresis after prolonged and traumatic operations on the organs of the abdominal cavity and retroperitoneal space, especially with a history of motor disorders, disorders of water and electrolyte metabolism.
+Total intubation of the small intestine is indicated to prevent intestinal paresis after prolonged and traumatic operations on the abdominal and retroperitoneal organs, especially with a history of motor disorders and disturbances of water-electrolyte metabolism.

-Widely and successfully using this method of intestinal decompression in peritonitis and intestinal obstruction, we consider it necessary to point out the mistakes made in the process of mastering the technique.
+Widely and successfully using this method of intestinal decompression for peritonitis and intestinal obstruction, we consider it necessary to point out the mistakes made in the process of mastering the technique.

-As already mentioned, the transnasal route of insertion of the probe is contraindicated in the presence of pneumonia or in cases where its occurrence is very likely (serious condition, advanced age, obesity, adynamia due to underlying or concomitant pathology).
+As already mentioned, the transnasal route of insertion of the probe is contraindicated in the presence of pneumonia or in cases where its occurrence is very likely (severe condition, old age, obesity, adynamia due to underlying or concomitant pathology).
 In 6 patients we observed, pneumonia was the main cause of death.

 Complications of bowel decompression

-When the probe is inserted transnasally, its oral segment, which does not have holes in the side walls, must be in the esophagus and outside.
-The last lateral opening, closest to the oral end, must certainly be in the stomach.
-If this rule is not observed, two complications can be observed.
-If the tube is inserted too deeply, the stomach will not drain, resulting in regurgitation.
-If the probe is not inserted deep enough and one of the side holes is in the esophagus or oral cavity, it is possible to throw intestinal contents with the threat of regurgitation and aspiration pneumonia.
-After intubation is completed, the end of the probe, protruding from the nose, must be sewn to the wing of the nose with a monolithic thread No. 5-6.
+When inserting a probe transnasally, its oral segment, which does not have holes in the side walls, should be in the esophagus and outside.
+The last side opening, closest to the oral end, must certainly be in the stomach.
+If this rule is not followed, two complications may occur.
+If the probe is inserted too deeply, the stomach will not drain, which will manifest itself as regurgitation.
+If the probe is not inserted deep enough and one of the side holes ends up in the esophagus or oral cavity, reflux of intestinal contents is possible with the threat of regurgitation and aspiration pneumonia.
+After intubation is completed, the end of the probe protruding from the nose must be sewn to the wing of the nose with a monolithic thread No. 5-6.
 In one of the patients we observed, this condition was not met.
-Upon awakening, the patient partially removed the probe, and in the next few hours after the operation, regurgitation of stagnant contents began.
-It was not possible to insert the probe back into the stomach, and it was highly undesirable to remove it completely, since the patient had general peritonitis.
+Upon awakening, the patient partially removed the tube, and in the next few hours after the operation, regurgitation of stagnant contents began.
+It was not possible to insert the probe back into the stomach, and it was extremely undesirable to remove it completely, since the patient had general peritonitis.
 It is unacceptable to leave a probe through which intestinal contents are poured into the nasopharynx.
 Therefore, the following solution was found.
-A rubber tube was pulled over the part of the probe located in the nasal cavity, pharynx, esophagus and proximal stomach (about 60 cm), which covered the existing side holes.
-The main probe at that time played the role of a conductor.
-Drainage was saved.
+A rubber tube was inserted onto the part of the probe located in the nasal cavity, pharynx, esophagus and proximal stomach (about 60 cm), which covered the existing side holes.
+The main probe at this time played the role of a conductor.
+Drainage was maintained.
 The patient recovered.

-With retrograde intubation through the appendicocecostomy during the passage of the ileocecal valve, perforation of the wall of the caecum by the tube is possible.
-We observed such a patient who died of peritonitis.
+With retrograde intubation through an appendicocecostomy, perforation of the cecal wall by the tube is possible during passage of the ileocecal valve.
+We observed a patient who died of peritonitis.
 The probe should be inserted slowly.
-If this manipulation fails, you can use the Sanderson technique.
-After successfully passing the tube through the ileocecal valve, it is recommended to carefully examine the caecum in the area of the ileocecal angle so that damage does not go unnoticed.
+If this manipulation fails, you can use the Sanderson maneuver.
+After successfully passing the tube through the ileocecal valve, it is recommended to carefully examine the cecum in the area of the ileocecal angle so that the damage does not go unnoticed.

-It can be difficult to pass from the cecum to the ileum even with a special probe.
-If an ordinary rubber tube with many holes is used, then sometimes it is necessary to use a forceps to carry it out, which creates additional difficulties and increases the likelihood of accidental damage to the intestine.
+It can be difficult to pass from the cecum to the ileum even with the use of a special probe.
+If a regular rubber tube with many holes is used, then sometimes you have to use a forceps to carry it out, which creates additional difficulties and increases the likelihood of accidental damage to the intestine.

-With the forced use of a conventional rubber tube for drainage of the small intestine, another complication may develop.
-After 5-7 days, when the need for drainage disappears, the tube, when removed, may be pinched in the purse-string suture tightened around it at the base of the cecostomy.
+If forced to use a regular rubber tube to drain the small intestine, another complication may develop.
+After 5-7 days, when there is no need for drainage, the tube, when removed, may become pinched in the purse-string suture tightened around it at the base of the cecostoma.
 Such a ligature, descending from the tube into one of the side holes, cuts it when removing the drainage.
-Part of the tube remains in the intestine, being fixed in the opening of the cecostomy.
-To extract it requires a special surgical intervention.
+Part of the tube remains in the intestine, being fixed in the cecostomy opening.
+Removing it requires a special surgery.

-This complication is not observed when using PVC probes.
-If, however, a rubber tube is used, then in order to avoid breaking it when removing it, the side holes should be made as small as possible in diameter.
-The purse-string sutures that screw the intestine at the site of the stoma and provide hermeticism should not be tightened too tightly, and in no case should force be applied when removing the probe.
-In case of difficult disintubation, it is advisable to turn the tube by 90-180 °, and if this does not help, wait a few days until the ligature weakens or erupts.
-Unlike nasogastric intubation, when passing the tube retrograde through the caecum, one should not rush to remove it.
+This complication is not observed when using polyvinyl chloride probes.
+If you still use a rubber tube, then in order to avoid its breakage during removal, the side holes should be made as small in diameter as possible.
+The purse-string sutures that screw in the intestine at the stoma site and provide a seal should not be tightened too tightly, and force should never be used when removing the probe.
+If disintubation is difficult, it is advisable to rotate the tube 90-180°, and if this does not help, wait several days until the ligature loosens or cuts through.
+Unlike nasogastric intubation, when passing the tube retrogradely through the cecum, there should be no rush to remove it.

-Let's look at another complication.
-At the intersection of the tube of the glove tube graduate, which drains the abdominal cavity, and the probe, which provides decompression of the intestine, the wall of the latter is subjected to compression.
-In some cases, on the 4-5th day, a bedsore of the intestinal wall develops with the formation.
-In the patients we observed, after the removal of the tubular part of the graduate for 7-10 days, the fistulas closed on their own.
+Let's consider another complication.
+At the intersection of the glove tube drainage tube draining the abdominal cavity and the probe providing intestinal decompression, the wall of the latter is subjected to compression.
+In some cases, on the 4th-5th day, a bedsore of the intestinal wall develops with the formation.
+In the patients we observed, after removal of the tubular part of the graduate, the fistulas closed on their own within 7-10 days.
 However, a less favorable outcome is also possible.

-In order to prevent this complication, it is necessary to place the abdominal cavity in such a way that they do not squeeze the intestine; rigid tubes should not be used; it is possible to remove the tubular part of the tubular-glove graduate earlier.
+In order to prevent this complication, it is necessary to place the abdominal cavity in such a way that they do not put pressure on the intestine; Rigid tubes should not be used; it is possible to remove the tubular part of the tubular-glove graduate earlier.

 Intestinal decompression with a long probe radically improves the results of the fight against peritonitis and paralytic ileus.
 The method should be widely implemented in all surgical hospitals providing emergency care.